Mike Tyson: Trial and incarceration

 Alan Dershowitz, acting as Tyson's counsel, filed an appeal urging error of law in the Court's exclusion of evidence of the victim's past sexual conduct (known as the Rape Shield Law; Dershowitz alleged that Washington had "falsely accused one of her high school classmates of rape"), the exclusion of three potential defense witnesses, and the lack of jury instructions on honest and reasonable mistake of fact.
 The Indiana Court of Appeals ruled against Tyson in a 2–1 vote.
 The Indiana Supreme Court let the lower court opinion stand due to a 2–2 split in its review.
 The tie vote was due to the fact that the Chief Justice, Randall T. Shepard, recused himself from the case.
-The Chief Justice later revealed he did so because of a heated argument between his wife and Dershowitz at a Yale Law School reunion concerning the case.
+Shepard later revealed that he did so because of a heated argument between his wife and Dershowitz at a Yale Law School reunion concerning the case.
 On March 26, 1992, Tyson was sentenced to six years in prison along with four years of probation.
 He was assigned to the Indiana Youth Center (now the Plainfield Correctional Facility) in April 1992, and he was released in March 1995 after serving less than three years of the sentence.
 He left with prison tattoos of tennis player Arthur Ashe and Chinese communist leader Mao Zedong; Tyson also dates his tattoo of Marxist revolutionary Che Guevara to this time.

 Due to his conviction, Tyson was required to register as a Tier II sex offender under federal law.
 Tyson has continued to maintain his innocence.
 In 1992, Erinn Cosby, the daughter of comedian and actor Bill Cosby, publicly accused Tyson of sexually assaulting her in 1989, although no criminal charges were ever sought.